Best VPN for Android 2023: Top 5 Apps (Free & Premium)

 Even NordVPN's special servers, with dedicated IP, double VPN connections, or additional routing through Tor, made it into the Android app.

-For all of the above reasons, NordVPN offers what we feel is the best VPN Android app.
+For all of the above reasons, NordVPN offers what we feel is the best VPN app for Android.

 Highly intuitive Android app

-All important features from desktop offered on the go as well
+All important desktop features available on the go

 Not the most affordable VPN